 If the CPU should start looping for some cause such as noise and an attempt be made to fetch an instruction from the on-chip RAM (when WDTCR1<ATAS> is set to "1"), DBR or the SFR area, address trap reset will be generated.
-The reset time is maximum 24/fc[s] (1.5 $\mu$ s at 16.0 MHz).
-Then, the RESET pin outputs "L" level during maximum 24/fc[s].
+The reset time is maximum 24/fc[s] (1.5μs at 16.0 MHz).

 Note: The operating mode under address trapped is alternative of reset or interrupt.
-The address trap area is alternative
+The address trap area is alternative.

-- Note 1: Address "a" is in the SFR, DBR or on-chip RAM (WDTCR1<ATAS> = "1") space. - Note 2: During reset release, reset vector "r" is read out, and an instruction at address "r" is fetched and decoded. - Note 3: Varies on account of external condition: voltage or capacitance
+Note 1: Address "a" is in the SFR, DBR or on-chip RAM (WDTCR1<ATAS> = "1") space.

+Note 2: During reset release, reset vector "r" is read out, and an instruction at address "r" is fetched and decoded.